-McAlley, from his corner, sees two broken businesses, housed in buildings never valued enough to slide mortar in among the bricks, to wash dead insects from the inside of the glass, to start the clock ticking again.
+McAlley, from his corner, sees two broken businesses, housed in buildings never valued enough to slide mortar in among gapping bricks, wash dead insects from inside glass, start the clock ticking again.
 Each has a feature.
 The little belfry, or cupola…or elfin watchtower…that rises from a half-roof of Spanish tile—

-The rest is only stucco, square windows that must have been added for insulation…but, decades ago.
-And the other, a weird columned portico, welcoming lost customers into a squat coffer of a space; here the bricks skeletoned at the edges, enough light coming through to see around the corner.
+The rest is only stucco, square windows that must have been added to modernize, but decades ago.
+And the other, a columned portico, welcoming lost customers into a squat coffer of a space; here the bricks full-skeletoned at the edges.

-Then contrast the skyscrapers seen to rise above the yellowed-plastic signs, lit inside, but not at the moment.
+Then contrast the skyscrapers seen to rise above yellowed signs made to light inside, not lit on this day.
 The drug store still advertised under the logage of its past owner.
-And this that was a movie theater.
-But at the horizon, an ugly disharmony.
+And this, that was a movie theater.
+Where zones converge, an ugly disharmony.

-All this is Nietzschean, he tells himself.
+All this is as the prophets warn, he tells himself.
 A vision.
 I see what others don’t, the end of days.

 He has never yet been certain he has.
 But here is a woman in a red coat, who walks in an aura of sweeping gusts.
 Devils take up leaves and paper cups, spinning and shooting them into the street.
 It would help to speak to her.
 Her eye may not be caught.

 She glances over her shoulder, because he has got close and tapped her there.
 He takes the risk, because…it is a small martyrdom, to be misunderstood.